lawrie-sm/lsm-trip-page/README.md

 - The current location of the bus on some kind of stepper showing past and future stops
 - The bus's next stop prominently highlighted, or the current stop if it's boarding
-- Show estimated arrival or departure times in a context-sensitive way Timeboxed to ~6hrs
+- Show estimated arrival or departure times in a context-sensitive way

+This was timeboxed to ~6hrs.

 ## Feature list
 - Route timeline with context-sensitive labelling for past, current, next, and future stops.
 Avoids overloading the user with all six arrival/departure times
 - Header with origin, destination and route number
-- Hand-rolled localisation, i18n-style without the full dependency
+- Localisation, i18n-style without the full dependency
-- Accessibility basics, semantic HTML and aria attrs in the timeline component
+- Accessibility basics, semantic HTML and aria attributes
-- Some basic integration and unit tests where appropriate
+- Some basic testing where appropriate

 ## Tech decisions
 - Client-rendered React, built with Vite and Vitest for testing.
 Simple and I'm familiar with it.
 Also assumed something like this would need to slot into a larger React-y codebase with a shared component library etc. Normally for a task like this a basic MVC-style server-rendered app would be fine